QuantEcon/python-lecture-sandpit.myst/lectures/util_rand_resp.md

 +++

-Following  Ljungqvist {cite}`ljungqvist1993unified`, this   lecture  describes and analyzied a suite of privacy measures.

-For simplicity, we  consider randomized response models with only  two possible answers, "yes" and "no."
+We  consider randomized response models with only  two possible answers, "yes" and "no."

-Such a randomizing mechanism determines probabilities
+The  design determines probabilities